mentalblank/RARomOnHashes/README.md

 - **ROM Legality:** Ensure you have the legal rights to any files accessed through this script.
 Downloading ROMs without owning the original physical copy may violate copyright laws in your region.
 - **Game Preservation:** The script supports video game preservation efforts by enabling easier access to classic games.
 However, always respect the rights of game developers and publishers when using such tools.
 - By using this script, you agree to comply with all applicable laws in your jurisdiction.
 Be cautious and mindful of legal boundaries when sharing or downloading digital content.
+- No actual files are hosted here and these tools will simply link you to them, Think of it like google but for roms.

 ## Important Notes